-Short videos given by Option Conveners, together with course outlines and reading lists, will be placed on Canvas to help you make your choice at least a week before the sign up deadline.
+Short videos given by Option Conveners, together with draft course outlines and indicative reading lists, will be placed on Canvas at the start of Induction week giving you two weeks to make your choice.
 Students are welcome to contact the conveners directly if they have any questions.